 In terms of compliance with the legislation in relation to specific tendering procedures, evaluations and protocols, including electronic tendering, arc21 has engaged full time staff with relevant experience and are supported by external multi-disciplinary advisors on an on-going basis.
 In addition, arc21 has access to specific guidance in relation to procurement and tendering from both local government and central government services.
-The organisation has also achieved the quality accreditation standard ISO9001 in the discipline of "Procurement and Monitoring of Waste Management Services for Local Councils".
+The organisation has also achieved the quality accreditation standard ISO9001 in the discipline of "Procurement and Monitoring of Waste Management Services for Local Councils" and been accredited for reaching the standard required for the Governance Excellence Award.

 arc21 continues to engage Belfast City Council's Audit, Governance and Risk Services to provide an independent assurance and advisory service to help arc21 achieve its objectives and improve the effectiveness of its risk management, control and governance processes.
+AGRS conforms to CIPFA's Public Sector Internal Audit Standards.
+In addition, the Head of Audit role addresses the five principles set out in the CIPFA Statement on the Role of Internal Audit (2010).